fabiolb/fabio/docs/content/feature/access-control.md

 That means `1.2.3.4` is equivalent to `1.2.3.4/32` and `fe80::1234`
 is equivalent to `fe80::1234/128` when specifying address blocks for `allow` or `deny` rules.

+The source ip used for validation against the defined ruleset is taken from information available in the request.

+For `HTTP` requests the client `RemoteAddr` is always validated followed by the first element of the `X-Forwarded-For` header, if present.
+When either of these elements match an `allow` the request will be allowed; similarly when either element matches a `deny` the request will be denied.

+For `TCP` requests the originating address of the network socket is used as the sole paramater for validation.